deniskyashif/blog/content/resume/_index.md

                 <section class="summary">
                     <h2>Summary</h2>
                     <p>
-                        Software engineer, passionate about software design and architecture, and web technologies.
+                        Software engineer and architect, passionate about software design and architecture, and web technologies.
                     </p>
                     <p>
                         Experience in building products with .NET and JavaScript, consulting, and public speaking.